ATLANTBH/devops-research/blackbox_app_metrics_exporter_with_prometheus_and_k8s/README.md

 Now that we have Prometheus up and running, next thing to do is to consider how are we going to run application from which we will scrape metrics using Grok exporter and pull them from Prometheus.

-For the purposes of making this article clearer and focused on the problem of blackbox monitoring, I've created small "application" which, by default, logs information which we will scrape to get metrics.
+For the purposes of making this article clearer and focused on the problem of blackbox monitoring, I've created small "application" which just logs information which we will scrape to get metrics.
 Idea is to dockerize this application and run it in kubernetes environment.

 Format of logged metrics looks like this:
 ```